 If, following a retrospective reassessment of child support, the individual advises that the liable parent is not going to pay the arrears owed:

-- the non-paid arrears are to be taken out of the FTB assessment, and
+• the unpaid arrears are to be taken out of the FTB assessment

 For MAT purposes, the individual will continue to satisfy the requirements as long as they are collecting 100% of their ongoing entitlement.

-For all periods the individual is not required to transfer to Child Support collect.
-However, if the arrears relate to an immediate past period, the individual can swap to Child Support collection to have the Registrar collect up to 3 months arrears on their behalf.
+For all periods, the individual is not required to transfer to Child Support collect.
+However, if the arrears relate to an immediate past period, the individual can opt-in to Child Support collection to have the Registrar collect up to 3 months arrears on their behalf.

 Explanation: An individual who privately collects child support is not required to take court action to collect arrears from a retrospective reassessment to satisfy the MAT.
 If the individual transferred from private collect to Child Support collect, the Registrar generally could only collect any child support liability not met for the period 3 months immediately prior to the transfer.

 For retrospective reassessment cases, this means that the Registrar cannot assist with any child support arrears that were incurred during periods prior to the 3 month limitation (unless exceptional circumstances apply).
-In practical terms this means that the Registrar is not in a position to collect any of the arrears for private collect retrospective reassessment individuals.
+In practical terms, this means that the Registrar is not in a position to collect any of the arrears for private collect individuals whose child support assessment is retrospective increased.

 Act reference: FAAct Schedule 1 clause 10 Effect of certain maintenance rights